Did Obama Throw Shade At Trump During His White House Portrait Unveiling? - NewsBreak

 But to kick off his address, the 44th president made an off-color reference that may or may have not been an indirect jab at his controversial successor, Donald Trump .

-After President Joe Biden introduced the former first couple and invited them to the stage to unveil portraits by artists Robert McCurdy and Sharon Sprung of Barack and Michelle Obama, respectively, there was one moment of levity in particular that stood out.
+After President Joe Biden introduced the former first couple and invited them to the stage to unveil their portraits by artists Robert McCurdy and Sharon Sprung, respectively, there was one moment of levity in particular that stood out.
 That was when Obama began his address by remarking on how good it felt to return to the White House.

 “It is good to be back,” Obama said smiling before setting up an apparent punchline: “We’ll try not to tear up the place.”